iliketoprogram14/TicTacToeApplication/README.md

  - Unzip the .rar file and navigate into the unzipped folder.
  - Double click the .jar file to start up the application

+## Documentation ##

+Formal documentation around the classes is stored in the doc folder and can be viewed online [here](https://iliketoprogram14.github.io/TicTacToeApplication/).

 ## Screenshots ##

 #### Custom game ####